-Peggy and I met in Youth Choir at church.
+Peggy and I met in youth choir at church.
 Even though we went to the same high school, I was a year older and we were in different activities.

-When we came back to school after Christmas I joined the Youth Choir at the Baptist church.
+When we came back to school after Christmas I joined the youth choir at the Baptist church.

 Every summer the choir went on a choir tour and then every other summer the choir tour was combined with a mission trip.
 My first year we did a choir tour through the southeast with about 125 singers.
 The next summer was a mission trip summer, so when we traveled in 1980 we had more than 200 people on the trip with us.
 For seventeen days.
 Driving from Dallas to New York and back.
-Three buses and four vans full of people as well as equipment trucks and other vehicles.
+Three charter buses and four 15-passenger vans full of people as well as equipment trucks and other vehicles.
 It was quite an amazing sight when we would roll up to a church where we were singing and see the looks on the faces of the church members there to greet us.

 Such a privilege…